FezVrasta/bootstrap-material-design/docs/4.0/material-design/list-groups.md

         <code>inherit</code>
       </td>
       <td>
-        {% markdown %}Original value was `#fff`, but it seemed that too often list-groups needed the background to be inherited from the underlying container.{% endmarkdown %}
+        Original value was `#fff`, but it seemed that too often list-groups needed the background to be inherited from the underlying container.
       </td>
     </tr>
   </tbody>